dascentral/dotfiles/technologies/linting.md

 I use Stylelint to ensure that the CSS that I write is clean.
 Installation requires little more than an `npm install`.
 See their [getting started](https://stylelint.io/user-guide/get-started) guide for details regarding installation and setup.

+### Tailwind CSS

 I use [Tailwind CSS](https://tailwindcss.com/) as my primary CSS framework.
 It brings custom directives into play that need to be accounted for within the linting config.
-My `stylelint.config.js` file typically looks something like this:
+The following `stylelint.config.js` will ensure those custom directives are ignored:

 ```bash
 module.exports = {